Home Staging Tips For 2023: Your Guide To “Attracting Qualified Home Buyers and Selling Your Home Faster This Year.”

 Remember, home staging is about giving you the best edge (and the best offers) you want.

-16. Give Instructions To Turn Your Home Alarm System Off
+16. Give Instructions To Turn Off Home Alarm System

 Ensure your home alarm system is off at the time of the showing or give instructions to turn it off.